zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 **True Statement: Therapy pays far better than the stock market!**

+Chances are your health insurance will cover most of the cost of regular therapy sessions. **ROI approaches infinity!** 🚀

 ## Wrap

 Of course, this is a synthetic situation and I'm a single data point and everyone will have a different experience.
-But my hope here is to plant a seed that may not have been there before - that therapy is an **investment** with a **positive ROI**.
+But my hope here is to plant a seed that may not have been there before - to contemplate therapy as an **investment** with a **exceedingly positive ROI**.

 Life is an series of experiences.
 Each experience is a teaching moment.
 By investing in becoming a student of our own humanity, we can face those experiences with deeper understanding and get more value from them.
-I don't think I've mastered anything here, and old patterns creep in from time to time.
-But at least now through this investment, I have an awareness of when that happens and can more mindfully approach the situation.
-Then better things happen.
+I don't think I've mastered anything here by a long shot, and old patterns creep in from time to time.
+But at least now, through this investment, I have an awareness of when negative patterns start to show up and can more mindfully approach the situation.
+Better things usually happen.

-You don't have to have a personal crisis to seek the guidance of a therapist.
+You don't have to be in a personal crisis to seek the guidance of a therapist.
 An hour of emotional and behavioral consulting every fortnight - file it as an investment in yourself and to others.

 Here's to your health and success!